Top of the Pops: Promotional films and music videos

 In the 1960s and 1970s, the weekly record chart was published every Tuesday morning, and the live show was broadcast on Thursday evenings.
 This created a need for regular studio appearances by the top artists who often had hectic touring schedules that made it difficult for them to be present.
 As a result, the show's production team faced a complex weekly planning process, involving rescheduling, booking, and rebooking of acts.
 To ensure that the show featured the top 20 artists of each week, particularly those from America who were expected to rise in the chart, pre-recording of performances became necessary.

 When an artist or group was unavailable to perform in studio, Top of the Pops would show a music video, pre-recorded videos known as 'promotional films' at that time, in the acts' place.
 By the time the Beatles stopped touring in late 1966, their promotional films had become highly sophisticated.
 In May 1966 they filmed two sets of colour promotional clips for their current single "Rain" (also known as "Paperback Writer") to air on Top of the Pops on 2 June.
-According to Queen guitarist Brian May, the groundbreaking 1975 music video for "Bohemian Rhapsody" was produced so that the band could avoid miming on TOTP since they would have looked off miming to such a complex song.
+According to Queen guitarist Brian May, the groundbreaking 1975 music video for "Bohemian Rhapsody" was produced so that the band could avoid miming on Top of the Pops since they would have looked off miming to such a complex song.
 This established the importance of promotional film clips as a means of promoting both emerging acts and new releases by established acts, which contributed to advent of the music video genre.